Page experience is paramount to your long-term success as a Shopify merchant. To provide a great page experience, you must:

 Forms are an integral part of the conversion funnel.
 Here are a few form design tips that can help you design a form with an intuitive UI (user interface):

 - Limit the number of fields in the form.
-The longer a form is, the more friction it creates (and the more likely it is that the customer doesn’t submit it).
-So, make sure to include only relevant fields - ask customers to provide only information you need.
-On that note, it is better if there is one “Name” field, instead of two: “First Name” and “Last Name”.
+The longer a form is, the more friction it creates.
+For example, it is better if there is one “Name” field, instead of two: “First Name” and “Last Name”.

 - If the form is short, it is better if it is displayed on a single page.
 But for longer forms, the multi-step approach has proven to be more effective.
 If you need to design a longer form, make sure to group related questions in steps or sections.